Please contact us at [email protected] if you know of additional resources that should be included.

 - 211 – Food, Housing Bills, Childcare, Other essential services

-- As families and communities face the challenges of COVID-19, we want to ensure our customers have the service you need to power your homes and keep your families safe.
+- Xcel Energy Minnesota – as families and communities face the challenges of COVID-19, we want to ensure our customers have the service you need to power your homes and keep your families safe.
 We will not disconnect service from any customers until further notice.
 If you have difficulty paying your bill, we are here to help.
 Just contact us and we will work to set up a payment plan that works for you.

 - Minneapolis Wi-Fi – Free temporary Services